wandb/docs/docs/guides/launch/setup_launch.md

 <TabItem value="kaniko">

 You can use Kaniko to build container images in Kubernetes.
+To use Kaniko, you must configure:

+* a storage bucket
+* specify a registry key in the agent config
+* specify an environment key in the agent config

-To use Kaniko, you must configure a storage bucket and provide the following in your agent configuration file:
+And provide the following in your agent configuration file:

 :::note
 W&B Launch supports: Amazon S3, Google Cloud Storage (GCS), or Microsoft Azure Blob Storage